SAP-samples/cloud-extension-ecc-business-process/mission/enable-eventing/README.md

      ![maintain Cloud Secret](./images/maintainCloudSecret.png)

-   - Click on Execute ( You will see a success Message---> **Shared Secret for ACI_SAP_EM_CAL was created successfully!**)
+   - Select **Execute** ( You will see a success Message---> **Shared Secret for ACI_SAP_EM_CAL was created successfully!**)

      ![execute Cloud Secret](./images/executeCloudSecret.png)

 ## Summary

-We have estabilished a trust between our SAP ERP backend and the Event Mesh service and set up the eventing.
+We have established a trust between our SAP ERP backend and the Event Mesh service and set up the eventing.
 Now we are ready to run the reference application.

 **Additional Resources:**